But that's skipping ahead a bit...

 Sometime thereafter, Kim connected me with Douglas, who was interested in Viking age re-enactment.
 Douglas and I agreed to meet and drive up to Lake Camanche where a new Viking group was getting together.
 At that lakeside encampment, we met Kay and Tory.
 Douglas and I joined their group, called the Vikings of Kyrbyr, a household of an SCA spin-off called The Empire of Chivalry and Steel.
 Later, I invited Dan to join us; he was a friend from an Atari computer users group we both belonged to.

 Through Henrik, we connected with some former and continuing SCA members, including Rick, Brian, Ed, Melinda and Steve.
 The Vikings of Kyrbyr attracted a number of other re-enactors, including Annie.
+And many more since then.

 We eventually decided to form a new group and join the Vikings North America, recently split off from Vikings UK.
 We called the new group The Vikings of Bjornstad (the name was primarily Douglas's brainchild).
 For over a year, we were associated with both VNA and Regia Anglorum, but eventually dropped the Regia and later, the VNA connections.
 We've displayed our increasingly authentic Viking encampment at many Scottish games, played hobgoblins in another student film, performed in Douglas's Conan the Barbarian independent film, become photo models for NASA Ames, visited a lot of schools and Scandinavian heritage organizations and now attend an ever-increasing variety of events.
 We even teach undergrads about Viking culture at a local college.
 We've been featured on Norwegian Public Television discussing Viking movies and on the Food Channel show called Dinner Impossible, competing with the host at Viking games and having a Viking feast prepared for us.
-Our web site is amazingly popular; it's visited over 1,400 times a day with over 28,000 unique visitors a month and a total of over a half-million visits a year.
+Our web site is amazingly popular; it's visited over 1,700 times a day with over 30,000 unique visitors a month and over a half-million visits a year.

 And here we are.
 That may not be the way it happened, but that's how I remember it.